 Note the risk that I am referring to is when one agent represents both parties.
 Although two separate agents, each representing one side of the transaction who have the same broker, is also considered to be dual agency, from my review of case law across the country, only when there is a single agent do dual agent type issues arise.
 It appears that when only one agent is involved, the buyers and sellers involved feel betrayed in a way that does not become an issue where each party has their own agent.

 Since single agent, dual agency will continue no matter what I say, a solution must be proposed to stop it.
-In the final blog, I will propose that single representative dual agency be banned, and will discuss a real world replacement designed to satisfy the interests of all the parties involved.
+In Part 5, I will propose that single representative dual agency be banned, and will discuss a real world replacement designed to satisfy the interests of all the parties involved.